 How to Accept Apple Pay at Your Location

 To accept in-person contactless payments through Apple Pay, your business needs to have the standard contactless payment hardware.
-If you have an EMV-compliant, NFC-enabled The device by which a transaction is transmitted to the acquiring bank., it can already accept Apple Pay.
+If you have an EMV-compliant, NFC-enabled terminal, it can already accept Apple Pay.
 If you don’t have one, you will need to purchase this through your merchant services provider.
 After you receive the hardware, you will configure it and test it with Apple devices to make sure it works correctly before you deploy it.
 Be sure to test it with the iPhone, iPad, and an Apple watch to cover all your bases.

 It really is as simple as that, but be sure to advertise as well.
 Your patrons need to know that you accept this form of payment or they may not think to use it.

 Advertising Your Acceptance of Apple Pay

 Once you’ve got Apple Pay all set up and it’s working properly, scream about it from the rooftops.
 Place decals on your physical point-of-sale system and/or a banner on your website.
 In addition, be sure to tell customers to enable Apple Pay on all their devices.
 All these things will encourage future sales.